 What Your Pricing Says About Your Brand (and Why It Matters)

-Pricing communicates more than cost—it signals value, shapes perception, and positions your brand in the marketplace.
+TL:DR - Pricing communicates more than cost—it signals value, shapes perception, and positions your brand in the marketplace.
 Whether it’s Evian vs. store-brand water or a consultant who’s “not cheap but worth it,” pricing influences how others talk about you.
 A strategic approach to pricing can elevate your brand, attract the right clients, and reinforce your reputation.

-“She’s not cheap—but she’s totally worth it.”
+“They’re not cheap, but they’re totally worth it.”

 That’s not just a recommendation.
 That’s a brand statement.